AdobeDocs/commerce-operations.en/help/_includes/release-notes/2024-08/hotfixes-included.md

 This release includes the following hotfixes:

 * Hotfix to resolve a JavaScript error that prevented Google Maps from rendering properly in the [!UICONTROL **PageBuilder**] editor.
-See the [Revised patches for Google Maps access loss on all Adobe Commerce versions](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/troubleshooting/site-down-or-unresponsive/revised-patches-for-google-maps-access-loss-on-all-adobe-commerce-versions) knowledge base article for details.
+See the [Revised patches for Google Maps access loss on all Adobe Commerce versions](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/troubleshooting/site-down-or-unresponsive/revised-patches-for-google-maps-access-loss-on-all-adobe-commerce-versions) Knowledge Base article for details.

 <!--
 ACP2E-3156